 Roasted vegetable salad

-These are my favourite ingredients for a salad that has no greens, makes a healthy lunch and can sit at a buffet table for hours without wilting away.
+These are my favourite ingredients for a salad that has no greens, makes a healthy lunch, and can sit at a buffet table for hours without wilting away.
 The star ingredient in this is the pomegranate vinaigrette.
-The tides are changing as many of us are making a conscious effort to eat more vegetarian food in our daily meals.
-I see it more as a necessity and less of an option moving forward.
+The tides are changing, as many of us are making a conscious effort to eat more vegetarian food in our daily meals.
+I see it more as a necessity and less as an option moving forward.

-The labneh was store bought from a deli.
+Labneh balls are made from labneh, which is hung yoghurt from which whey is extracted.
 They can be replaced with a soft feta or ricotta balls, or even mini mozerella balls that have been soaked in the dressing oil to add flavour.

 The food from the left hand corner - roasted vegetable salad served in a bowl, watermelon feta and olive salad, my selection of cheese board with dry fruits, nuts, grilled artichokes, hummus, crackers, crusty bread and butter.
 Deconstructed papayta na pattice ( layers of egg, green coconut chutney and mashed potatoes, baked and grilled, yoghurt with toum and cucmber served with garlic pita and baby cucumbers.
 Walnut Mocha Torte and lemon cheesecake with fresh strawberries and a savoury roulade with a sherry mushroom sauce.
 Prunes soaked in caramel brandy.
 Most of the recipes are available on the blog.